Campeche (city): Viceroyalty period

-The town of that time was built around a square occupied solely by the pillory, a column that served as a symbol of power and Spanish justice.
-Around the square the parish of Our Lady of the Purest Conception, the Audience and the houses of the highest-ranking conquerors were built.
-The market would be built around a smaller plaza and commercial life developed.
-The jail, the Municipal Palace and the defense tower against the fireworks would be built soon after.
+Like most cities constructed by the Spanish conquistadors, the city of Campeche was designed in a standard military fashion based on a grid plan, with a Plaza de Armas near its center.
+Around this main square were located the Campeche Cathedral, the Royal Audience and the houses of the highest-ranking officials.
+A pillory—a column that served as a symbol of Spanish power and justice—stood in the center of the plaza.
+The jail, the municipal palace and the defense tower would be built soon after.
+The market was located around a smaller plaza.

-The villa founded by the Spaniards was somewhat removed from the locality Mayan people.
-The Spaniards made their life around the square, in the current neighborhood of San Román, while the natives were added in the old pre-Hispanic settlements, currently the neighborhoods of San Francisco and Siete de Agosto.
-The Naboríos, indigenous Mexicans who arrived with the conquerors, occupied the San Román neighborhood and the population of slaves from Africa the neighborhoods of Santa Ana and Santa Lucía.
+The Spanish residents lived and worked near the main square, in the current neighborhood of San Román, while the indigenous Maya people lived in the old pre-Hispanic settlements—currently the neighborhoods of San Francisco and Siete de Agosto.
+The Naboríos, indigenous Mexicans who arrived with the conquistadors, occupied the San Román neighborhood, while the slaves from Africa lived in the neighborhoods of Santa Ana and Santa Lucía.

-Maritime trade conditioned the development of the town, so it was designed with a Renaissance model: a regular trace in checkerboard around an eccentric square that, according to the ordinances of the Spanish Crown, should serve for parties and ceremonies, oriented around its bay.

-Once established Francisco de Montejo y León "el Mozo" in the town, the city became the base of operations for the conquest of the rest of Yucatán (1542–1546) which led to the occupation of Ichkanzihóo (Th'o), the old city of the Itzáes. then abandoned, where the provincial capital was founded, Mérida in 1542.
+The city served as the base of operations for the conquest of the rest of Yucatán (1542–1546), beginning with the occupation of Ti'ho, an abandoned settlement of the Mayan Itza people, where the Spanish founded Mérida, the provincial capital, in 1542.

-The "armed" conquest was followed by the ideological "conquest, which consisted of the implantation of European doctrinal beliefs, particularly that of the Catholic religion.
-The first religious order that He arrived in Campeche was that of the Franciscan s, who arrived in Campeche in 1535, but had to retire due to a series of difficulties raised by both indigenous and Spanish people, to return five years after that Montejo was established in Campeche, in 1540.
-Upon his return, they began the construction of a temple and convent dedicated to San Francisco close to the population Maya, its founder was Fray Luis de Villalpando.
+The armed conquest was followed by an ideological conquest which consisted of the indoctrination of the Maya people with European cultural ideology, particularly that of the Catholic religion.
+The first religious order that arrived in Campeche was that of the Franciscans, who arrived in Campeche in 1535.
+They were soon forced to leave due to a series of difficulties raised by both indigenous and Spanish people, but they returned in 1540.
+That year, they began the construction of a temple and convent dedicated to San Francisco.
+The Franciscans evangelized throughout the Yucatán Peninsula with no competition from other religious orders, such as the Jesuits or the Dominicans were competing for the territory from that point forward.

-The evangelization was similar throughout New Spain, the Franciscans had no more difficulty once the language barrier was overcome, and they were the only order that carried out this task in the province of San José, which It was how the Yucatan Peninsula was named.
-The evangelists had to overcome certain difficulties, such as the differences of a community culture, such as that of the natives.